hpc-cloud-toolkit/ostack-hpc/dib/hpc/elements/hpc-dev-env/README.rst

 DIB_HPC_3RD_LIBS
   :Required: no
   :Default: serial-libs parallel-libs io-libs python-libs runtimes
-  :Description: 3rd party libraries which needs to be installed on image.
+  :Description: 3rd party libraries which need to be installed on image.

 .. note::